raval-64/Online-Shopping-Website/README.md

 +   Create .env file in shoppingsite.

-    - make copy of env with rename .env.
+    - make copy of env.sample with rename .env
-    - add env variable values.
+    - then add env variable values.

 +   Create python virtual environment in movie_api.